ovidius72/react-tsx-i18n/README.md

 ### How to start
 1. `npm install`
-2. (optional) add one or more language:  `npm run i18n:add en es fr it`
+2. (optional) add one or more languages:  `npm run i18n:add en es fr it`
 3. Start coding

 #### Note: